Swan-Love/swan-love.github.io/_pages/about/intro.md

-Swan Love Events is a creative collective of talented artists who harness the power of music, dance, art and media
+Swan Love is a creative collective of talented artists, musicians and performers